-* Emerging APAC countries include India, Indonesia, Cambodia, Malaysia, Philippines, Thailand and Vietnam.
+* Emerging APAC markets include India, Indonesia, Cambodia, Malaysia, Philippines, Thailand and Vietnam.

-** Western industrialized countries include the regions of North America, Western Europe and the APAC industrial nations of Australia, Hong Kong, Japan, New Zealand, Singapore, South Korea and Taiwan.
+** Western industrialized markets include the regions of North America, Western Europe and the APAC industrial nations of Australia, Hong Kong, Japan, New Zealand, Singapore, South Korea and Taiwan.